josh-jacobson/op1/README.md

 - The main problems with the Live 9 version of the scripts were fixed.
 - The red box appears again and the song position arrows work again but with a workaround as I still couldn't understand why set_seek_buttons of the TransportComponent aren't working.

-## Installation

-- Please note that folders in the "MIDI Remote Scripts" folder must not contain dashes.
-Otherwise python will fail to import the module.
-- Also make sure you're running the latest firmware on your OP-1.
-Version 242 (released May 2020) included an important bug fix for octave/down functionality in midi control mode.

-### macOS:

-* Right click on Live App bundle and click "Show Package Contents"
-* Navigate to "Contents\App-Resources\MIDI Remote Scripts"
-* Drop OP-1 folder into MIDI Remote Scripts Folder

-### Windows:

-* Look for Ableton Live executable file
-* Look for the folder MIDI Remote Scripts
-* Drop OP-1 folder into MIDI Remote Scripts Folder

-### Finalize

- Go to Ableton Live MIDI preferences
- Choose OP1 Control Surface

-For operation details give a look on TE-OP1-Mapping-Guide.pdf

 ==